Pirates vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Ortiz gets the nod on the mound for the Pittsburgh Pirates against the Detroit Tigers and Riley Greene on Tuesday at 6:40 PM ET.
+Javier Baez and the Detroit Tigers will try to beat Ke'Bryan Hayes and the Pittsburgh Pirates when the teams meet on Wednesday at 1:10 PM ET.

-The Tigers are the favorite in this one, at -120, while the underdog Pirates have +100 odds to win.
-A 9-run total is set in the contest.
+Bookmakers list the Tigers as -150 moneyline favorites, while giving the underdog Pirates +125 moneyline odds to win.
+A 7.5-run total has been set for the matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.